 Travelling in Australia by train

-Train travel in Australia is another great option if you are travelling on your own but you need lots of time.
-Train networks in Australia works very well in metropolitan areas and city ares, as well as along 4.000 km of East Cost with daily connections.
-All the rest of Australia is not covered by train, with some exceptions of the long-distance trains like the Ghan train and the Indian Pacific and in Queensland there are a few trains serving Outback regions.
+Train travel in Australia is another great option if you are going on your own, but you need lots of time.
+Train networks in Australia work very well in metropolitan areas and city areas, as well as along 4.000 km of East Cost with daily connections.
+All the rest of Australia is a no-go by train with some exceptions of the long-distance railroads like the Ghan train and the Indian Pacific and in Queensland, a few railway services are serving Outback regions.

-I have travelled on all trains for +15 thousands km and loved my time spend onboard of Australian trains.
+I have travelled on all trains for +15 thousand km and loved my time spend onboard of Australian trains.
 They are however not inexpensive and cheap tickets are offered as seats.
-If you want to book a night-berth prices will not be lower than 1000 dollars per person, depending on the destination.
+If you want to book night-berth prices will not be lower than 1000 dollars per person, depending on the destination.
 I have written extensively about my train journeys in Australia.

 Going on guided tours in Australia

-If you plan a long-term travel adventure in Australia, then combining a little bit of everything will be ideal.
+If you plan long-term travel in Australia, then combining a little bit of everything will be ideal.
 Flying, self-driving and public transportation in cities.

-Sometime joining a local tour is the best alternative to hiring a car.
-It's important you choose the way of transportation according to your time frame, travel distances and places of interest on the way to your destinations.
+Sometimes joining a local tour is the best alternative to hiring a car.
+It’s crucial you choose the way of transportation according to your time frame, travel distances and places of interest on the way to your destinations.

-If you wish to take a break, after long driving distances or too many flights, the best idea is go on a tour.
-In Australia there is such a vast offer to cover all types of services, ranging from backpacking tours to budget tours to high-end tours.
+If you wish to take a break, after long driving distances or too many flights, the best idea is going on a tour.
+In Australia, there is such a huge offer to cover all types of services, ranging from backpacking tours to budget tours to high-end tours.

-My advice is to prefer small tour operators which run by local people who offer next to experienced tour guides also a more personal approach by giving an insider's perspective about the destination.
+My advice is to prefer small tour operators run by locals who offer next to experienced tour guides also a more personal approach by giving an insiders’ perspective about the destination.

 Getting around Australia – More travel resources

 For more info and advice on how to get around Australia, check out these pages: